 Why is CAD File Format Important?

-While creating any kind of document using a computer, you must save the same as a file.
-This file contains all the necessary information related to the document as well as the way it should be processed and visualized.
+While creating any kind of document using a computer, you must save it as a file.
+This file contains all the necessary information related to the document as well as the way it one should process or visualize it.

 CAD file formats are also extremely important when considering CAD design.
 When using programs such as AutoCAD or SolidWorks, you are creating a digital document.
-This document is then saved as a specific type of file format.
+You then save this document as a specific type of file format.

 Each CAD system has its own method of describing geometry, both mathematically and structurally.
 CAD files hold information for these processes, as well as drafting information.

 As mentioned above, there are 2 dimensional (2D) and 3 dimensional (3D) file formats.
-As the name suggests, in a 2 dimensional system you are operating under 2 axes only.
-The resulting file is a layout/draft of the object being designed.
+As the name suggests, in a 2 dimensional system you are operating with only 2 axes.
+The resulting file is a layout/draft of the object that you are designing.

 In a 3 dimensional (3D) environment the object is more visual as we have added another axis into the system.
-The objects seem real and curvatures, texture and all complex surface features are easily visible.
+The objects seem real and curvatures, texture and you can easily view all complex surface features.

-Usually components are designed in a 3D environment and production is conveyed in 2D format called production drawings.
-Latest production techniques can work from the 3D data itself which is called CAM (Computer Aided Manufacturing).
+Usually we design components in a 3D environment and then we convert them into 2D format prior to the manufacturing stage (“production drawings”).
+Latest production techniques can work from the 3D data itself (“CAM”, Computer Aided Manufacturing).

 Categories of CAD File Formats:

-CAD file formatting states, how the design will be viewed within a particular program such as AutoCAD or SolidWorks.
+CAD file formatting controls we view the design within a particular program such as AutoCAD or SolidWorks.
 There are two main categories of CAD file formats:

 – Proprietary